drone-labs/about/README.md

   $ cd ../../library
   $ scp lib/librobotcontrol.so.1.0.4 root@192.168.7.2:/usr/lib/
 ```
-Switch on Target side, then :
+Switch to Target side, then :
 ```
   # cd /usr/lib
   # ln -sf librobotcontrol.so.1.0.4 librobotcontrol.so.1